 Both companies are solid investments and are making serious investments in their EV futures, but if forced to choose, I'd take a position in the cheaper-priced Ford.

-If you want to stay ahead of the curve and invest in the EV space, use MyWallSt’s shortlist of market-beating stocks to accumulate long-term wealth.
-Simply click here for a free trial today.
+If you want to stay ahead of the curve and invest in the EV space, use MyWallSt's shortlist of market-beating stocks to accumulate long-term wealth.
+Simply click here for free access today.